A billiards-like dynamical system for attacking chess pieces: Two-move riders on square boards

 A key technique from polygonal billiards is the {\em unfolding} of a trajectory, where the polygon is reflected along edges that the trajectory encounters.
 (See, for example, Chapter 3 of \cite{tabachnikov}.)
 Because the angle of incidence equals the angle of reflection, the trajectory lies along a single line in this unfolded path.
 (A visualization is given in Figure~\ref{fig:unfolding}.)

-\begin{proposition} Let $\calB$ be the square board and $\bbP$ have moves with with rational slopes $m_1$ and $m_2$ satisfying $m_2 = -m_1$.
-There are no rigid cycles. \end{proposition} \begin{proof} Section~3.1 of \cite{tabachnikov} shows that on the square board, the orbit of every point $\bfb\in\partial\calB$ is finite.
-Therefore, trajectories that start at a corner end at a corner and every other trajectory is cyclical.
+\begin{proposition} Let $\calB$ be the square board and let $\bbP$ have moves with with rational slopes $m_1$ and $m_2$ satisfying $m_2 = -m_1$.
+There are no rigid cycles. \end{proposition} \begin{proof} Section~3.1 of \cite{tabachnikov} shows that on the square board, the trajectory set of every point $\bfb\in\partial\calB$ is finite.
+Therefore, trajectory segments that start at a corner must end at a corner and every other trajectory segment is cyclic.

-Suppose $T = [\bfb_1, \ldots, \bfb_{l}]$ is a cyclical trajectory, with associated hyperplane arrangement $\calH=\calH(\bfb_1, \ldots, \bfb_{l})$.
+Suppose $T = [\bfb_1, \ldots, \bfb_{l}]$ is a cyclic trajectory segment, with associated hyperplane arrangement $\calH=\calH(\bfb_1, \ldots, \bfb_{l})$.
 Unfold $T$ starting at $\bfb_1$ along the line $\ell$ defined by $y=m_1x+b$ for some $b\in\calR$.
 The integral horizontal and vertical lines ($x=r$ and $y=s$ for integers $r$ and $s$) that the line passes through correspond to the fixations in $\calH$.
 Because $T$ contains no corners of $\calB$, $\ell$ does not pass through any points in the integer lattice, and therefore there is some $\varepsilon>0$ such that the line $\ell'$ defined by $y=m_1x+b+\varepsilon$ passes through the integral horizontal and vertical lines in the same order and correspond to the same fixations from $\calH$.
-We conclude that the trajectory $T'$ created by refolding $\ell'$ has the same defining associated hyperplane arrangement as $T$, so $T$ is not a rigid cycle by Lemma~\ref{lem:multiplesolutions}. \end{proof}
+We conclude that the trajectory segment $T'$ created by refolding $\ell'$ has the same defining associated hyperplane arrangement as $T$, so $T$ is not a rigid cycle by Lemma~\ref{lem:multiplesolutions}. \end{proof}